angelbruni/BeautyFox/README.md

 BeautyFox is a theme for Firefox 115 ESR that aims to replicate the Internet Explorer 9, 10, and 11 look and feel.

 # Notes
-* It has been tested on Windows 7, Windows 8.1/10 with the default theme and Aero themes with Glass8 enabled and Windows 11.
+* It has been tested on Windows 7, Windows 8.1/10 with the default theme and Aero themes with Glass8 enabled and Windows 11;
-* It doesn't work properly with WindowBlinds
+* It doesn't work properly with WindowBlinds;
-* Make sure that your profile hasn't been modified by other themes, if so, delete the modified files _or_ create a new profile
+* Make sure that your profile hasn't been modified by other themes, if so, delete the modified files _or_ create a new profile.

 # Instructions

 1. Copying files

-1.1.
-Copy the contents of the Firefox Folder to where the firefox.exe is located;
+1.1.	**(Optional)** For InPrivate page, copy the contents of the Firefox Folder to where the `firefox.exe` is located;

 1.2.
 Copy the contents of the Profile Folder to the Root Directory of the profile folder (if you don't know, open firefox and type `about:profiles` in the address bar).